mattermost/mattermost-android-classic/TESTING.md

   - Remember the **VERSION** you downloaded
   - Install the `.apk` on your Android Phone by tapping on it
   - Enter https://pre-release.mattermost.com/core into the app and log in
-3. Go to the "Public Test Channel" and try the following:
+3. Go to the [Public Test Channel](https://pre-release.mattermost.com/core/channels/public-test-channel) and try the following:
-  - Type a message
-  - Reply to a message
-  - Edit a message
-  - Delete a message
+  1. Post the message with information on what you're testing, for example: `Testing Mattermost Android App 1.14 on Samsung Galaxy S6 edge+ running Android 5.1.1`
-  - Upload five files at least one image, one sound file and one video clip
+  2. Reply to the post with `This is a comment including files` and upload five files including at least one image, one sound file and one video clip from your Android device.
 4. For any bugs found, please [file an issue report for each](http://www.mattermost.org/filing-issues/).
 Please include:
   1. Please include:
     - STEPS TO REPRODUCE